nintendoSwitch12/NintendoSwitchGameHacking/Scripts/IDA_Related/Switch_Mapper/README.md

 > 2. Rebase before using it.
 > 3. Before detaching the debugger, Take memory snapshop.

 As a side note, it also works fine if you use it after an attach without loading any binaries.
+And you can use this on IDA 32bit.

 ![Switch Mapper Result](./img/Switch_Mapper_Result.png)